ethanimproving/Ethan-s-Digital-Garden/src/site/notes/Bible Notes/Hymns/Soul Stirring Songs and Hymns/The Way of the Cross Leads Home.md

 ---
-{"dg-publish":true,"permalink":"/bible-notes/hymns/soul-stirring-songs-and-hymns/the-way-of-the-cross-leads-home/","title":"The Way of the Cross Leads Home","created":"","updated":""}
+{"dg-publish":true,"permalink":"/bible-notes/hymns/soul-stirring-songs-and-hymns/the-way-of-the-cross-leads-home/","title":"The Way of the Cross Leads Home"}
 ---